 Conclusion

-While the Berlin Wall was a prominent symbol of the Cold War, it did not cause the conflict.
-The roots of the Cold War run deeper, stemming from political differences, power struggles, and the ideological rivalry between the United States and the Soviet Union.
-The wall exacerbated existing tensions, but it is important to recognize the underlying causes that led to the Cold War.
+The Berlin Wall was a very symbolic Cold War thing, but it didn’t cause the Cold War.
+In reality, the roots of the Cold War lie more deeply in political differences, power struggles and an ideological clash between the United States and the Soviet Union.
+However at same time, the wall only exacerbated existing tensions, which are important to recognize, if we want to understand the causes of the Cold War.